 BioCanRx expects research investments to foster training of HQP to fuel innovative biotherapeutics discovery and translation into clinical deliverables, and provide unique opportunities to train the next generation of HQP so they are ready for positions in a variety of sectors involved in biotherapeutics research, development, clinical application, regulation and commercialization.
 Applicants should outline how the proposed project is positioned to contribute to providing unique training opportunities for HQP that are above and beyond the traditional academic track.

 A key mandate of BioCanRx is to foster partnerships with potential users of research we fund.
 As a result, our research budget catalyzes, but does not fully fund, BioCanRx projects.
-BioCanRx requires Catalyst and Enabling Studies projects to find partners for at least 50% of the total budget at the outset, and to continue seeking additional third-party funding if the project is approved.
+BioCanRx requires Enabling Studies projects to find partners for at least 50% of the total budget at the outset, and to continue seeking additional third-party funding if the project is approved.
 Clinical Trial projects are expected to secure at least 60% of their trial budget from partners.
 Partner funding must be cash and/or in-kind contributions by “NCE eligible sources.”
 NCE eligible sources include corporations, not-for profit organizations and government, but exclude the following federal funds: CIHR, NSERC, SSHRC, CFI, other NCEs and Genome Canada.

 In addition, the quality of partner engagement is considered.
 Highly rated partners are those that are engaged in the technology development process with Network Investigators, and that both benefit from and add value to the BioCanRx research projects (e.g., prospective industry partner, medical institution interested to adopt the technology).